alecbz/cs425-mp2/README.md

 # CS 425 MP2

-Code for Alec Benzer and Vignesh Rajas's solution to MP2
+Code for Alec Benzer and Vignesh Raja's solution to MP2

 ## Running